 Aiko makes it ambiguous as to whether she likes Anrima or not, but they begin dating after Ojamajo Doremi Dokka~n!
 However, Aiko mentions in Ojamajo Doremi 16 that they've broken up.

 Marina and Kimura break up in Ojamajo Doremi 17 offscreen.
 It's not explicitly mentioned, but when you read the context of how it's implied, you can reasonably guess that they drifted apart in pursuit of their dreams, which matter more to them than their relationship.

-He also seems to have issues with the Zoro/Nami ship's popularity in Japan.
-The ship's main basis is the so-called "sexual tension" indicated by their fighting, yet it's shown that he's not even attracted to her, to the point that his lack of interest is almost a running gag, dating back to the Alubarna onsen scene when he and the non-human Chopper were the only ones to not bother peeping at Nami and Vivi.
+The Zoro/Nami ship's main basis is the so-called "sexual tension" indicated by their fighting.
+It's repeatedly shown however that he's not even attracted to her, that his lack of interest is almost a running gag, dating back to the Alubarna onsen scene when he and the non-human Chopper were the only ones to not bother peeping at Nami and Vivi.

 Ouran High School Host Club has minor Ship Tease for many different Haruhi pairings, but especially for Haruhi/Hikaru, to the point that many shippers of said pairing began to hope that it may become canon (although it was pretty obvious which pairing Haruhi would end up in), but that ship was sunk when it's confirmed in the manga that Tamaki and Haruhi would be together, and Hikaru gives up on her.

 The anime seems to attempt to sink Tracey/Misty every single time they appear onscreen together.
 Misty outright says Tracey is not her boyfriend twice in the Chronicles dub.